What is the Excimer Laser?

 Why do We Use the Pharos Excimer Laser?

 The Pharos Excimer Laser is FDA-approved, and designed to deliver laser energy in an even distribution, compared to other Excimer lasers, which may have a relatively hot spot in the center of the treatment area.
 In another words, there is slightly less risk of burning from Pharos Excimer Laser, and this is the major reason that Dr. Ting has chosen to use the Pharos ExcimerLlaser technology for our practice.

 Average remissions times of 3.5 to 6 months have been reported.

 Individuals with mild to moderate psoriasis or vitiligo that are unhappy with their current method of treatment or who have failed previous treatment options should consider the Excimer Laser treatment.
 This includes individuals who have tried topical treatments, oral medications, injections and traditional phototherapy and have areas not responding to those treatments.
 The Excimer Laser is perfect for active people who want fast, convenient treatment.

 Dr. Ting believes that Excimer Laser has become the gold standard in treating vitiligo though it is currently not officially approved by the FDA for the treatment of vitiligo.
 Excimer laser along with topical prescribed medications is superior than that of narrow-band ultraviolet B phototherapy in regards to efficacy and requirement of less treatments

 Is Excimer Laser treatment covered by insurance?

 The Excimer Laser treatment for psoriasis is generally covered by Medicare and most major insurance plans, but it is best to check with your insurance company to see if this treatment is covered under your plan and to see if there are any additional coverage criteria.
-For Aetna and United Health Care, Excimer laser may be covered for treatment of vitiligo.
+For Aetna and United Health Care, Excimer Laser procedures may be covered for the treatment of vitiligo.